nhsbsa-data-analytics/personMatchR/README.md

     applied individually outside of the matching function, prior to passing data to main matching function

-### Match function parameter: inc_no_match
+## Match function parameter: inc_no_match

 This parameter will determine whether or not the output results will include details of records where no match could be found:

 - TRUE
-  - all records from the initial data-set will be included in the output, even if no match was found
+  - all records from the initial dataset will be included in the output, even if no match was found
 - FALSE
   - the output will only include records where a match could be identified